 1. Submit two electronic copies in native format (Excel) of your Concrete Estimate.
+This file should be named "X.2.1 - Concrete Estimate - (School Name)"

 PART B - Concrete Pump Plan

 Using the Concrete Pump Plan provided in X.2.2 determine the location and size of the pump required for each placement noted in the file.
 Use the drop-down options highlighted in yellow along with the X.2.3 - Concrete Placements and Pump Location Options to help you determine which one of the three pump locations is appropriate for each placement.
 This activity is only for the SCC City Hall and the placements are identified within the Excel file.